 - 1 - 7 oz jar marshmallow cream

 - miniature candy coated chocolate eggs for decorating

-- Line an 8x8 inch or 9x9 inch square pan with aluminium foil leaving an overhang on each side.
+Line an 8x8 inch pan with aluminium foil and lightly grease.

 In a medium saucepan melt the butter, sugar, whipping cream and marshmallow cream over medium heat.